School of Social Welfare

 B. School of Social Welfare Student Conduct Code

-The regulations set forth in this document apply to the academic program, field education placements and all activities related to students’ participation in the program and/or as members of the university community.
+The regulations set forth in this document apply to the academic program, practicum education placements and all activities related to students’ participation in the program and/or as members of the university community.

 C. School of Social Welfare Academic Expectations